alovajs/alovajs.github.io/docs/tutorial/03-cache/06-controlled-cache.md

 ## Do not use caching

-If you wish to continue sending the request, you can return undefined or return no data in `localCache`, which is useful in the case of cache misses when customizing the cache.
+If you wish to continue sending the request, you can return `undefined` or `void` in `localCache`, which is useful in the case of cache misses when customizing the cache.

 ## Use transformData to set up cache